airther/sirupsen.github.io/_posts/2013-09-02-unix-background-queue.md

 1. Files.
 Persistent, would require handling file locking to work for this case.
 2. Signals.
 Only for commands, no information passing.
 3. Sockets.
 Good choice, but would require self-handling of persistence.
 4. Named pipes.
-Same story as sockets.
+Could have worked well, but are not message oriented.
+See [this gist][clausgist].
 5. Shared memory.
 Not persistent.
 Requires using semaphores or something similar to avoid race conditions.